Avoid design errors, rework costs, and deadline delays in a rapidly changing real world with the aid of Plex-Earth.

 3. Publishing 2D and 3D drawings to Google Earth for visualization purposes

-On to the third dimension, consisting of Plex-Earth 5D tools that can help with creating powerful visualizations to be used as a means of conveying and labeling information effectively.
+The third dimension, consists of Plex-Earth tools that can help with creating powerful visualizations to be used as a means of conveying and labeling information effectively.

 Our software makes it easy to export any 2D or 3D drawing to Google Earth in the form of a KML/KMZ file, and this functionality can be a true asset across all stages of the design process, as it enables professionals to produce vibrant representations of their designs with just a few clicks:

-Presenting your ideas to colleagues, clients and stakeholders was never easier, however, that's not all there is to say.
-With Plex-Earth 5D, you can also directly copy and paste Google Earth elements directly into your CAD design, and thus, enjoy the privilege of creating instant connections between your CAD drawings and Google Earth's rich geographical database.
+Presenting your ideas to colleagues, clients, and stakeholders was never easier, however, that's not all there is to say.
+With Plex-Earth, you can also directly copy and paste Google Earth elements directly into your CAD design, and thus, enjoy the privilege of creating instant connections between your CAD drawings and Google Earth's rich geographical database.
 The dictionary definition of remote surveying.

 4. Accessing historical imagery datasets so as to monitor the evolution of a project site through time